 Programme subject to change.

-Free entry on reservation at half-day
+Free entry on reservation for half a day

-Scientific Directorate:
+Scientific Direction:

 Francois Wisard, historian, Historical Service, Federal Department of Foreign Affairs